energicos/EBS_microfrontend_concept/docs/README.md

 Since iframes are used to render the microfrontends, there is a native communication method named [window.postMessage()](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage) that allows to communicate between different `window` objects.
 Consumers can subscribe to messages by listening to the `message` event.

-Since we have a Master/Shell component that is responsible for rendering another components, the communication is allowed in both ways.
-From parent to the children and from children to the parent.
+Since we have a Master/Shell component that is responsible for rendering another components, the communication is allowed in both ways: From parent to the children and from children to the parent.

 These are native specifications implemented by all the browsers, so having this communication method is more secure compared to the others that are library-based.